Ferricty/Data-Science-Projects/Fast Formatting Data/README.md

 ```
 ![After execute](img/After.png)

- I set orange color to background font of "Cliente" column for protect the companies information.
+ I set orange color to background and font of "Cliente" column for protect the companies information.

  At the bottom right corner we can see the total of the data: 26178 cells with information.